matwoess/jsourceprofiler/docs/implementation-details.md

 The `__Counter` class contains a special `incLambda` method that wraps these lambdas as an argument into either a generic anonymous `Runnable` or `Supplier<T>`.

-The instrumented version will look like this:
+The instrumented version would look like this:

 ```java
 integers.stream()